PIEspace/VTVL-ROCKET-PROJECT-/MPU6050 SNSOR/ReadSensor.md

 - Special thanks to the creators of the Kalman filter for making advanced filtering accessible to all.
 ```

 This `README.md` file provides a comprehensive and  overview of your project, including detailed explanations and structured content.
-Feel free to adjust any section to better fit your project's specifics.